top of page

 2024

-OctoberAnna Papafragou will present a talk called "Events in language and mind" at the Center for the Cognitive Science of Language in China at Beijing Language and Culture University on October 19th-20th.
+OctoberAnna Papafragou will present a talk called "Events in language and mind" at the Center for the Cognitive Science of Language in China at Beijing Language and Culture University in October.

-OctoberAnna Papafragou will present a talk called "Events in language and mind" at NYU's Department of Linguistics on October 4th.
+OctoberAnna Papafragou will present a talk called "Events in language and mind" at NYU's Department of Linguistics in October.

-SeptemberAnna Papafragou will present a talk called "Events in language and mind" at the Rutgers Center for Cognitive Science Colloquium on September 24th.
+SeptemberAnna Papafragou will present a talk called "Events in language and mind" at the Rutgers Center for Cognitive Science Colloquium in September.

-SeptemberAnna Papafragou will present a talk called "Events and objects in mind and language" at the Cognitive Research Seminar in the Psychology Department at Princeton University on September 18th.
+SeptemberAnna Papafragou will present a talk called "Events and objects in mind and language" at the Cognitive Research Seminar in the Psychology Department at Princeton University in September.

-SeptemberAnna Papafragou will present a talk called "Events and objects in mind and language" at the Cognitive Research Seminar in the psychology department at Princeton University on September 18th.
+SeptemberAnna Papafragou will present a talk called "Events and objects in mind and language" at the Cognitive Research Seminar in the psychology department at Princeton University in September.

 August: Ugurcan Vurgun successfully defended his thesis titled, "From Words to Worlds: Telicity and the Malleability of Event Representations" and has accepted a post doc position as a Postdoctoral Research Fellow with Penn Medicine.
 Congratulations, Ugurcan!